Occupational Therapy in Schools (Guide + Directory)

 Find a school-based OT near you

-Sometimes it helps to actually connect with a school based OT.
+If you are interested in taking a deeper dive into the world of school-based OT, it might help to connect with one.
 You can use the OT Directory to find a school-based OT in your area.

 Country